Generating Less Certain Adversarial Examples Improves Robust Generalization: Experiments

 \subsection{Main Results}

-\shortsection{Results on CIFAR-10} We evaluate the robust generalization of our proposed EDAC on CIFAR-10, a commonly-used image benchmark.
-The results are depicted in Table~\ref{table: results}.
-We can see that, EDAC significantly enhances testing-time adversarial robustness across different adversarial attacks.
-These results show the effectiveness of EDAC, indicating the significance of less certain adversarial examples for robust generalization.
-Besides, we investigate the influence of EDAC on robust overfitting which is an attention-worthy phenomenon.
-Specifically, Figure~\ref{subfigure: robust overfitting} evaluates the gap of testing-time adversarial robustness between the best and the last models.
-We can observe that EDAC consistently mitigates robust overfitting across different settings.
-These results indicate that decreasing adversarial certainty could mitigate the degradation of robust generalization induced by robust overfitting.

-Moreover, we find that {\wideresnet} suffers from more severe robust overfitting in adversarial training, however, could benefit more mitigation by using our EDAC method.
-This suggests that {\wideresnet} is superior to {\preactresnet} in terms of robust generalization with the help of EDAC.
-Besides adversarial robustness, the clean accuracy for testing images is also worth attention since they measure the standard generalization ability of the model.
-As expected, EDAC consistently improves the clean test accuracy in all cases as shown in the \textit{Clean} column of Table~\ref{table: results}.
-This promotion shows that EDAC also could help models gain better robustness against unseen clean images even by learning from adversarial examples, which also benefits from the improvement of generalization.
+We first evaluate the robust generalization performance of our proposed DAC method on the benchmark CIFAR-10 image dataset.
+The comparison results are depicted in Table~\ref{table: results}, showing that DAC significantly enhances model robustness across different adversarial attacks, such as PGD attacks~\cite{pgd}, CW attacks~\cite{CW17} and AutoAttack~\cite{autoattack}.
+These results demonstrate the effectiveness of DAC, indicating the significance of generating less certain adversarial examples for robust generalization.
+Besides, we observe that although {\wideresnet} suffers from more severe robust overfitting using baseline adversarial training methods, it achieves more robustness improvement by our method.
+This suggests that {\wideresnet} is superior to {\preactresnet} in terms of robust generalization with the help of DAC.
+In addition to adversarial robustness, it is also worth noting the effect of DAC on clean test accuracy, which captures the standard generalization ability of the model.
+Table~\ref{table: results} reveals that DAC consistently improves the clean test accuracy under all experimental settings.
+This promotion shows that DAC could also help models gain better generalization performance on unseen clean images even by learning from adversarial examples.
+The results that include evaluations on more benchmark datasets (i.e., SVHN and CIFAR-100) are depicted in Tables~\ref{table: main results 1/2} and \ref{table: main results 2/2}, of which the full versions are shown in Tables~\ref{table: main results 1/2 appendix} and \ref{table: main results 2/2 appendix} (Appendix~\ref{appendix: complete results}) due to space limit, showing a similar pattern of improvements.